srikumarks/cspjs/README.md

     // where
     //      var Channel = require("cspjs/channel");

-    ch := readJSON(handle);
-    in := someAsyncOp(x, y);
-    // This is a "data flow variable bind", which sends the result of the
-    // readJSON operation to the channel.
-Once the operation completes,
-    // the channel will perpetually yield the result value no matter how
-    // many times you `.take()` values from it.
-    //
-    // The above binding statement is non-blocking and will result in the
-    // async tasks being "spawned".

     chval <- ch.take();
     // This is an explicit way to wait for and take the next value coming
     // on the channel.